meeanmol/Movie_Rec_system/README.md

 # Movie_Rec_system
+🎬 Movie Recommendation System

-A simple Movie Recommendation System built with Python and machine learning.
-It suggests movies based on user preferences using content-based filtering and similarity scores.
-Ideal for learning how recommendation algorithms work.
+This project is a Movie Recommendation System that suggests movies based on user preferences using Machine Learning techniques.
+It analyzes movie features such as genre, cast, and user ratings to provide personalized recommendations.

+🔹 Tech Stack: Python, Pandas, Scikit-learn, Streamlit (for UI) 🔹 Features:

+Content-based filtering for similar movies

+Easy-to-use web interface

+Lightweight and customizable